JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/object/matrix_output.rst

 Description
 -----------
-This node set the transformations of the input object to the input transformation matrix.
+This node sets the transformations of the input object to the input transformation matrix.

 .. image:: images/matrix_output_node.png
    :width: 160pt